 Trump to discuss coronavirus threat Saturday at White House

-WASHINGTON (AP) — President Donald Trump said Saturday he'll address the nation about the coronavirus threat.
+WASHINGTON (AP) — President Donald Trump said Saturday he'll address the nation about the coronavirus threat, after health officials disclosed a second case of coronavirus in the U.S. in someone who had not traveled internationally or had close contact with someone who has the virus.

 Trump tweeted that he'll discuss the latest development at a White House news conference at 1:30 p.m.
 Saturday.
 Trump addressed the nation from the White House earlier this week.

+At a political rally Friday night in South Carolina, Trump sought to steal some of the spotlight from his Democratic rivals who were campaigning across the state on the evening before its presidential primary.
+He accused Democrats of “politicizing” the coronavirus threat and boasted about preventive steps he's ordered in an attempt to keep the virus that originated in China from spreading across the United States.
+Those steps include barring entry by most foreign nationals who had recently visited China.

-Trump's appearance comes after health officials disclosed a second case of coronavirus in the U.S. in someone who had not traveled internationally or had close contact with someone who has the virus.
+Shortly before Trump began to speak, health officials confirmed a second case of coronavirus in the U.S. in a person who didn't travel internationally or have close contact with anyone who had the virus.
+The president did not mention that news.

+“They have no clue.
+They don't have a clue.
+They can't even count their votes in Iowa,” Trump said, referring to problems that plagued the Democratic vote in the Iowa caucuses Feb.
+3.

+“They tried the impeachment hoax. ...
+This is their new hoax,” Trump said of Democratic denunciations of his administration's coronavirus response.